The-Marcy-Lab-School/open-source-hello-world/README.md

 # Hello WorLd

-This is an aw esome javaScript program that has like a bunch of cool functions and stuff.
+This is an awesome javaScript program.
+That has two working functions.

 ## helloWorld()

-spits out the text 'Hello, World" to the console.
+It logs the text "Hello, World" to the console.

 ## helloName(name)

-takes a var and then it says "Hello, Ann" if name is "Ann".
+This takes a perameter and then it says "Hello, Ann" if name is equal to "Ann".

 ## Instrcutions